 Abstract: As first noticed by Coase (1946), a standard result in utility regulation is that efficiency requires two-part tariffs with marginal prices set to marginal costs and fixed fees equal to each customer’ s share of fixed costs.

 Residential water customers in France face marginal prices for water that average about 8% more than marginal costs.
-Rebalancing rates from current tariffs to Coasian tariffs results in lower bills for consumers on average but does create strong distributional consequences.
-Under price elasticity estimates that are consistent with previous results in the literature, efficiency costs represent around 8million euros of welfare losses for 2008.
-Even though the impact is fairly small, efficiency gains from reformed tariffs could be used to fund water assistance programs focused on financially stressed households.
+Under price elasticity estimates that are consistent with previous results in the literature, efficiency costs represent around 8 million euros of welfare losses for 2008.
+Even though the impact is fairly small, current price schedules are an important pre-existing distortion which should be considered when evaluating current taxes aimed at addressing external costs.
+Moreover, efficiency gains from reformed tariffs could be used to fund water assistance programs focused on financially stressed households.